jamowei/secure-wireguard-implementation/README.md

-# A Comprehensive Guide On WireGuard/DNSCrypt/SSH/Honeypot Implementation on OVH (Or any other Debian VPS) #
+# A Comprehensive Guide On WireGuard/DNSCrypt/SSH/Honeypot Implementation on OVH (Or any other Debian server) #

 ### Introduction ###

-The plan in this guide is to create a secure WireGuard VPN which has its own embedded DNSCrypt DNS resolver, this ensures that all connections including DNS requests made by the user are tunnelled through the VPS and is encrypted end to end.
+The plan in this guide is to create a secure WireGuard VPN which has its own embedded DNSCrypt DNS resolver, this ensures that all connections including DNS requests made by the user are tunnelled through the server and is encrypted end to end.
 This is also expanded to include security that resolves around this process making the server as secure as possible from external agents.
 The following represents the proposed